Tips for completing your OSAP application

 3. If you identify as any of the following, you may be eligible for additional funding:

-• an Indigenous student
+• An Indigenous student

-• a student with a permanent disability
+• A student with a disability

 4. You will need to upload all of your documents directly to your OSAP application portal.
 We will not be accepting or processing any OSAP documents received via mail or email.
 Use the OSAP document uploader to submit your docs.
 More info on submitting uploading your documents.

-6. If you need to make a correction or update to your application after it’s been submitted, you’ll need to complete a change request form.
+5. If you need to make a correction or update to your application after it’s been submitted, you’ll need to complete a change request form.